Nick-AI/nick-ai.github.io/index.md

 Usually just "Nick".

-This is my personal website and very much a work in progress.
+This is my personal website and currently being redone!
-I plan on writing about papers I'm reading, projects, and whatever else piques my interest in the moment.

-You can also find my academic portfolio on here.

-Check out some of the labs and groups I work with:
+Check back soon and in the meantime check out some of the labs and groups I work with:

 - [Sadowski Group](https://www2.hawaii.edu/~psadow/group/)
 - [AI Precision Health Institute](https://aiphi.shepherdresearchlab.org/)